naganowl/postcss-squeaky-clean/README.md

 #### `scssSheets`

 A newline separated string of SCSS files.
 This typically is the result of a Shell command (such as `find`) to aggregate necessary files

+### `specificity` plugin

+If a given page layout pulls in a number of stylesheets, trying to flatten those selectors may lead to specificity conflicts because the selectors have the same level of nesting, however depend on the order of files being loaded to break ties.
+These issues can be detected by running this plugin which will check all namespaced selectors in a given stylesheet and output an object detailing the selectors + properties that have conflicts and the file they source from.
+See the following image for a better sense of the structure:

+The following options can be passed in

+#### `scssPath`

+A string representing the stylesheet to analyze

+#### `genericDir`

+An array of directory strings which should be given less precedence (lose specificity ties).
+Usually utility + reset files

+#### `specificDir`

+An array of directory strings which should be given more precedence (win specificity ties).
+Usually exceptional cases

 ## Development